jargonLint/jargonLint/CODE_OF_CONDUCT.md

 reported to the maintainers responsible for enforcement at:

 alexvonme at matrix dot org
-(This is not an email address, you may reach it after opening an account in matrix)
+(This is not an email address, you may reach it after opening an account in matrix dot org)

 All complaints will be reviewed and investigated promptly and fairly.